ApexRMS/wisdm/docs/_sections/section01.md

 ### Read only
 Checking "Read only" locks the *Scenario's* properties from being edited.
 ### Merge Dependencies
 Checking "Merge dependencies" allows the dependencies for the source *Scenarios* to be merged, rather than prioritized.
+Dependencies allow different steps of the pipeline to be run in different scenarios.
 For more information about dependencies, see [SyncroSim - Sharing Data](https://docs.syncrosim.com/how_to_guides/properties_dependencies.html)
 ### Ignore Dependencies...
 Selecting "Ignore Dependencies" will lead to a pane showing Datafeeds and Packages.
 Checking the box "Ignore" allows the *Scenario* to ignore the selected package when running.
 <br>